Last updated on May 31, 2021 by The Counselor

 Don’t let the phrase “Walk me through your resume” limit your response and don’t move beyond the scope.
-Shey, you get?
-You see, what sets someone apart is a unique personality and interests.
+What sets someone apart is a unique personality and interests.
 An interviewer ultimately wants to know if you are the best candidate for the company.
 Let your personality shine through and converse about the things you do outside of school and work.

 The aim of this question “Walk me through your resume” is to link up the resume content and candidate, to know if you would create value for the firm or redundancy and why you are an attractive candidate for the position.